fekerel/cbrn-to-fakeapi/GUIDE.md

 This branch is prepared for the AI IDE experiment with a minimal scaffold and strict conventions:

 - `SpecialEndpointService.ts` and any prior composite endpoint logic have been removed.
-- Core services under `src/api/fakeApi` currently expose only CRUD stub methods that throw `NOT_IMPLEMENTED`.
+- Core services under `src/api/fakeApi` already expose working CRUD methods for the basic resources; use them.
-- Your first step is to implement missing CRUD methods (simple wrappers over HTTP) using `ApiService.getInstance().instance`.
+- Only implement missing methods for non-CRUD or specialized endpoints if they are absent.
 - For higher-level flows or derived analytics calls, create new scenario service files (e.g., `UsersScenarioService.ts`) that expose parameterless public methods encapsulating setup + exactly one HTTP call.
 - Do NOT recreate a monolithic “special endpoint” service; keep scenarios modular per domain.
 - Test files MUST end with `.spec.ts` — only these are executed.
 - Each test must call exactly one parameterless scenario method, then perform assertions.

+Hard acceptance for assertions
+- Tests are INVALID if they do not assert presence AND type for every non-nullable response field (including nested and representative array items) of the tested endpoint.
+- Tests must assert the exact success status code as documented in OpenAPI for that endpoint.

 Additional Sanitized Mode Title Rule:
 - Follow the test title convention in 4.1 strictly; do not invent alternative formats (e.g., avoid `Should get user` without METHOD/PATH).